wincent/replay/README.md

 Note that the heuristic here will do what you want most of the time, but it is not infallible.
 For example, you could record into register "q", then play back register "w", and when you hit <strong>`<CR>`</strong> Replay will execute register "q" rather than "w".
 This is due to the lack of hooks already mentioned above.

+As a last resort fallback, if neither a last-recorded nor last-played macro is detected, Replay will attempt to execute the macro in the "q" register, as that is a popular default register choice.

 ## Installation<a name="replay-installation" href="#user-content-replay-installation"></a>

 To install Replay, use your plug-in management system of choice.